valentynkt/BackendGarden/content/movies_tv/Jo Koy Stand-up (2022).md

 It was very funny.
 I enjoyed it way more than Patton Oswald (which I tried to watch before this).

 He seems **real**, interacting with the audience, having **real emotions**.
-He goes from [[Comedy hides pain|comedy to some real sadness]] and gets teary-eyed at one point in the set.
+He goes from [[Laughter is the emotional release of tension#Philosophical Implications|comedy to some real sadness]] and gets teary-eyed at one point in the set.

 I especially could relate to his anecdotes with his son and how his ex-wife and him are good co-parents.
-I felt like it gave me a model and hope that [[Despair and depression come from a lack of imagination|maybe I can find happiness and fulfillment]] if I [[202209131042 Connect with Carson|focus on the right things]].
+I felt like it gave me a model and hope that [[Despair and depression come from a lack of imagination|maybe I can find happiness and fulfillment]] if I focus on the right things.